OfficeDev/office-js-docs-pr/docs/reference/manifest/sets.md

 # Sets element

-The meaning of this element depends on where it is used in the manifest.
+The meaning of this element depends on where it's used in the manifest.

 ## In the base manifest